jallanxjallan/onemanairforce/adaptation/synopsis.md

 # Fights with Suryadarma

 During his tenure in the Air Force, Muharto was constantly at odds with Suryadarma.
 Muharto had joined the Air Force to fly, but Suryadarma believed that the Dutch-educated, polylingual Muharto was most useful in an administrative position.
-Freeberg and the other blockade runners also had their run-ins with Suryadarma, as he insisted on treating them as active-duty military officers, not independent civilian service providers.
+Freeberg and the other blockade runners also had their run-ins with Suryadarma, as he insisted on treating them as active-duty military officers under his direct command, not independent civilian aviation-service providers.

 # CIA Coup